NVIDIA/NeMo/README.md

 ##### 4.3.2.1.
 General Configuration
 <a id="markdown-general-configuration" name="general-configuration"></a>

-First, our configuration setup assumes that the `/opt/bignlp` directory has been copied from the container to the local file system.
-And we assume that bignlp-hp-tool and BigNLP-Inference-Scripts are both located inside the `bignlp` directory.
+First, our configuration setup assumes that the `/opt/bignlp/bignlp-hp-tool` and `/opt/bignlp/bignlp-scripts` directories have been copied from the container to the local file system.

 The first parameter that must be set is the `bignlp_hp_tool_path` parameter inside the `conf/config.yaml` file.
 This parameter must point to the absolute path where the `bignlp-hp-tool` repository is stored in